voces/wcd/frames/FDF.md

 }
 ```

-Frames can be deeply nested, but only the root frame can be created by natives.
+Frames can be deeply nested, but only the main frame can be created by natives.